indutny/blog.ng/src/f.v8-hash-seed-timing-attack.md

 microseconds, and it looks like it is smudged out in the network delay distribution.

+V8 team is aware of this effort, and the decision is that this is not a security defect - hence it is published here.

 All code is available on [github][7].
 Please enjoy with care!

 [0]: https://github.com/nodejs/node-v0.x-archive/issues/2431